dorkitude/matador/README.md

 # matador
 a simple but addictive 2D python game that mixes bullet hell and a "barely-dodge" mechanic

+inspired by the "Garlic" and "Celestial Dusting" weapons from [Vampire Survivors](https://store.steampowered.com/app/1794680/Vampire_Survivors/)

-maybe you'll feel like a bullfighter?
+maybe it'll make you feel like a bullfighter!

 # installation
 requires python 3.10+